rustadot/recurrency/README.md

    make register
    ```

-1. Start Frequency as parachain with a single collator.
+1. Start Recurrency as parachain with a single collator.

    ```sh
    make start-paseo-collator-alice